EdLeckert/flex-table-card/docs/example-cfg-calling-actions.md

           - light.living_room_tall_lamp
           - light.fireplace_lamp
 ```
-Note that the target entities would be used for actions launched from all rows in the table.
+Note that entities specified with the `target` parameter would be used rather than the row entity for actions triggered
+from all rows in the table.

 ### Example: Calling the `navigate` Action using a col[n] reference to a hidden column